-HSPT practice tests are one of the best ways to prepare for your upcoming exam.
+Use our free HSPT practice tests (updated in 2020) to prepare for your upcoming exam.
 Many parochial and other private high schools use the High School Placement Test (HSPT) in order to evaluate potential candidates for admission.
 The test measures students’ skills and abilities in five categories: language, reading, verbal skills, mathematics, and quantitative skills.

 Skills displayed on the HSPT can be a critical factor in a student’s application for admission into a private or parochial school.
 HSPT practice tests as well as other resources have been made available for those applicants who may be interested.
 Utilizing these and other resources can be vital for those seeking admission to many private or parochial schools.